tuanaqeelbohoran/RV-Volume-Prediction/README.md

 United States Patent and Trademark Office (USPTO)

-Electronic Filing System ID: 48081004Title of the Invention: Systems and methods for attention-based deep learning for right ventricular quantification using two-dimensional echocardiography
+Electronic Filing System ID: 48081004

+Title of the Invention: Systems and methods for attention-based deep learning for right ventricular quantification using two-dimensional echocardiography

 Application number: 63469990